SiddiqueAhmed1/book-reader-application/README.md

-# Book Reading Application
+# 📚Book Reading Application

-### Here we can add, delete, review and filter books based on is book alread read or unread.

 ### I have used React.js to complete the application and structure the component hiererchy in excalidraw.

+### Features

+- add book
+- delete book
+- starReview book
+- filter book